f4exb/sdrangel/plugins/channeltx/modatv/readme.md

 The modulating video signal sample rate is the same as the channel sample rate hence for example with a channel sample rate of 4 MS/s a video sample will last 1/4 = 0.25 &#956;s.
 In PAL625L a complete horizontal line lasts 64 &#956;s hence it will be composed of 64 &#215; 4 = 256 samples while the useful image line that lasts about 52 &#956;s will be composed of 52 &#215; 4 = 204 samples or points.

 When no interpolation and hence no soft RF filtering in the channel takes place then filtering relies on the hardware.
 The hardware filter bandwidth can be set in the sink plugin.

+In USB and LSB modulations the right slider controls the sideband FFT filter cutoff.
+This filter includes DC to avoid the distorsion of the video signal that has a significant DC component.

+In VUSB and VLSB modulations in addition the left slider controls the opposite sideband FFT filter cutoff.

 <h3>7: Video signal level meter</h3>